pywbem/pywbemtools/docs/index.rst

 Pywbemtools - WBEM command line tools
 *************************************

+TEST TEST.
+This doc is not to be committed

 This package contains WBEM command line tools:

 * pywbemcli - a WBEM client CLI for interacting with WBEM servers